goustoben/gousto-webclient/docs/decisions/0001-configuration.md

-# TITLE
+# Configuration

 01 2022

 ## Summary

-How we configure Webclient (both client and server applications).
+Addressing how we configure Webclient (both client and server applications).

 # Status

-Experimental
+Accepted

 ## Context / Problem Statement

-Our configuration is a bit complex.
+Our configuration is extremely complex.
 We have a lot of different ways of introducing configuration into our application currently.
 We are using a combination of build time, deploy time and runtime configuration.

+Because of the complexity of how we configure the app it is:

+- Difficult to accurately configure the app as it is on a different environment
+- Difficult to onboard
+- Difficult to simplify
+- Necessary to re-build the app for each deployed environment

 ## Options